Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

     s - seconds (also us, ms)
     % - percentage
     B - bytes (also KB, MB, TB)
-    c - a continous counter (such as bytes transmitted on an interface)
+    c - a continous counter (such as bytes transmitted on an interface [so instead of 'B'])

 Wherever possible, prefer percentages over absolute values to assist users in comparing different systems with different absolute sizes.